trealla-prolog/trealla-OLDv1/docs/ARCHITECTURE.md

 A frame is an element of the frame stack.
 Each frame is of fixed size and contains an index into the slot table of the base slot for the frame.
 It also contains a count of the number of variables that make up the frame.
-If a frame expands (creates new variables) the slots may become discontiguous.
+If a frame expands (creates new variables) the slots *may* become discontiguous if it's not the top frame.

 The frame plus it's slots constitute a working context for a set of goals.
 Choices can back-track to a given context.